-(2) Although the majority of our sewing facilities are Company-operated, we also use the services of third-party sewing contractors, in other regions in Central America and Haiti, to satisfy the remainder of our sewing requirements.
+(2) Although the majority of our sewing facilities are Company-operated, we also use the services of third-party sewing contractors, primarily in Central America and Haiti, to satisfy the remainder of our sewing requirements.

-(3) Garment dyeing is a feature of our Comfort Colors® products only, a proprietary dyeing process under the name Pigment Pure[TM] which involves a different dyeing process than how we typically dye the majority of our products at our textile facilities.
-Our garment dyeing operations are located in our Rio Nance 3 facility in Honduras.
+(3) Garment dyeing is a feature of our Comfort Colors® products only, a proprietary dyeing process under the name Pigment PureTM which involves a different dyeing process than how we typically dye the majority of our products at our textile facilities.